Jim00000/Zombies-Retreat-Cheat-Table/README.md

 # Cheat Table Content

-- All kinds of ammo x99 & medicinal herb x99. fire your guns or use herbs to make value change
+- All kinds of ammo x99 & medicinal herb x99 (Fire your guns or use herbs to make value change)
 - Get all of items x90 (See Note 1)
 - Set held items x90 (See Note 1)